-PROFESSIONAL M3/N21D LABORATORY STANDARD A superb blend of quality and economy. \$1650 Widely acclaimed; Overwhelming choice of the critics. \$4725
+PROFESSIONAL M3/N21D LABORATORY STANDARD A superb blend of quality and economy. \$1650 Videly acclaimed; Overwhelming choice moderately priced. of the critics. \$3675 \$4725

-Individually calibrated, limited quantity.
+Inetic Individually calibrated, limited quantity.
 Model M3LS \$7500

-SHURE PERFORMANCE depends on a SHURE replacement STYLUS / ...Look for "Precision Manufactured by Shure" (and far removed from any actual dance music).
+SHURE PERFORMANCE depends on a SHURE replacement STYLUS / (and far removed from any actual dance music).
 Buxtehude is at his most formal here, appropriately for the music, which is more "chamber" (as we'd say) than his popular organ works and cantatas, composed for the people at large.
-This is solidly competent playing on a large harpsichord (recorded at high level, much louder than the large ensembles on the other side).
+This is solidly competent playing on a large harpsichord (recorded at high level, much louder than the large en-sembles on the other side).
 Donald Isaak is the performer.
 The Cantata and the Magnificat are less The Cantata and the Magnificat are less successful, if more ambitious.
-In the Cantata, the solo soprano does a heartfelt if somewhat amateurish job, her voice not steady nor well controlled in rapid passages, her pitch provided a bit he was a state of the same of the sa her pitch nervously a bit sharp, with a waver.
-The companion violin is firmly didactic rather than poetic.

-The more elaborate Magnificat's two so-pranos do very nicely together as a team, but the three other soloists are of the church choir sort, loud, wobbly, unstyled and indifferent in their pitch.
+In the Can-tata, the solo soprano does a heartfelt if somewhat amateurish job, her voice not steady nor well controlled in rapid passages, her pitch pawrough a hit cheven with a march her pitch nervously a bit sharp, with a waver.
+The companion vlolin is firmly didactic rather than poetic.
+The more The more elaborate Magnificat's two so-pranos do very nicely together as a team, but the three other soloists are of the church choir sort, loud, wobbly, unstyled and indifferent in their pitch.
 The chorus sings with attention and enthusiasm but with many a vibrato and and enthusiasm but with many a vibrato and not much ensemble.
+Because this group is sincere and in earn-est, Buxtehude's intentions are generally well realized, in splite of my criticisms.
+The spirit is excellent.
+But the more modest German performers on the Barenreiter Musicaphon Buxtehude disc reviewed in last month's issue can size and play rings around these people can sing and play rings around these people.
+NEW DIMENSIONS New Dimensions in Organ Sound. ("The King of Instruments").
+Catharine Crozier, Aeolian-Skinner organ Opus 1309 (1959).
+Washington SWAS XIV stereo (mono: WAS XIV) Did you know that organs had opus num-